GariestGary/GariestGary.github.io/docs/toolbox/monocached.md

 |`OnEnable`|`OnActivate`|
 |`OnDisable`|`OnDeactivate`|

-Also, `MonoCached` has methods and properties to control lifecycle:
+Also, `MonoCached` has methods and properties to control its lifecycle:

 |Method|Description|
 |-|-|